cms-opendata-workshop/workshop2023-lesson-ttbarljetsanalysis/_episodes/04-systematics-stats.md

 General settings `General:`, list of phase space regions such as signal and control regions `Regions:`, list of samples (MC and data) `Samples:`, list of systematic uncertainties `Systematics:`, and a list of normalization factors `NormFactors:`.

-Let's have a look at each of the parts of the the configuration file:
+Let's have a look at each of the parts of the the configuration file, `workshop2022-lesson-ttbarljetsanalysis-payload$/cabinetry_config.yml`:

 #### General